 In this day and age, a young person can find almost anything online - from snack food, to brand new laptops and cellphones.

-With ball season still going strong in Wairarapa, and with sites selling evening and cocktail dresses constantly appearing on the internet, many local girls are choosing to buy their ball gowns online - often for under $200.
+With ball season going strong and with sites selling evening and cocktail dresses constantly appearing on the internet, many girls are choosing to buy their ball gowns online - often for under $200.

-However, Wairarapa formal wear specialists say they are hearing from countless young women ending up with dresses that are ill-fitting, poorly constructed and often made from low quality materials, making them difficult to alter.
+However, specialists say they are hearing from countless young women ending up with dresses that are ill-fitting, poorly-constructed and often made from low-quality materials, making them difficult to alter.

-"Girls come in and tell all kinds of horror stories," said Mrs Waldron, who co-owns Pick A Lily florist and bridal store with sister Megan Chasland.
+"Girls come in and tell all kinds of horror stories," said Mrs Waldron.

 "They've bought their dresses in what they thought was their size, and they don't fit properly at all.
 What they're buying from those sites doesn't match what they see in the photo.
 It's really disappointing for them.
 Without trying it on, they're taking a big risk."

-Solway dressmaker Carolyn Henson said business has "dropped dramatically" for her since Wairarapa girls started buying ball gowns on the internet.
+Fellow dressmaker Carolyn Henson said business has 'dropped dramatically' for her since girls started buying ball gowns on the internet.

 However, the number of clients asking for alterations to their online bargains has skyrocketed.

-"I am altering more dresses this year than ever before," said Mrs Henson, owner and manager of Carolanz Dressmaking.
+"I am altering more dresses this year than ever before," said Mrs Henson.

 "Those dresses are not made to measure.
 You send your measurements, and they select something similar to your measurements.
 So chances are they will need major alterations."